-Once they have written and published their newsletter, ask your learners to work together to note any lessons learnt.
+Once they have written and possibly 'published' their website, ask your learners to work together to note any lessons learnt.
 Noting these lessons means that if they were to run another marketing project in the future, they will have captured their project's successes and weaknesses and can take steps to ensure things go more smoothly next time.